ETS-ReactNative5/WIP-ImgurAPI_ReactNative/README.md

 First project in React-Native, it was realised within 48h hours and was tested on Pixel 2 Android API 29 using an emulator and Iphone 8 Ios 14.5.1 using Expo Go.

 Some key points are:
-- Class/Functionial programming
+- Use Class/Functionial programming
-- DeepLinking (imgur webauth)
+- Use DeepLinking (imgur webauth)
-- Secure store
+- Use ecure store
-- Asynchronous functions
+- Use asynchronous functions
-- Multiplatform
+- Multiplatform support

 ![1](https://user-images.githubusercontent.com/9270970/157233843-d93763a6-9b72-4028-a269-fff71506910c.png)